pjfontillas/react-server-rendering/README.md

 We don't use any sort of fake DOM (jsdom, phantom etc) -- we've just designed React from the ground up to not depend on the browser.
 So it's fast and memory efficient.

+We use the [React tutorial application](/petehunt/react-tutorial) almost completely unmodified.

 ## Why do I want this?